Skip to main content

 Conditions We Treat

 Few diagnoses cause as much anxiety as 'you have a disc problem.'
 Disc herniations, bulges and degenerative changes sound serious, and the fear of needing surgery or being permanently limited can be overwhelming.
 The reality is more reassuring than most people expect.
-The vast majority of disc injuries respond well to conservative care, and many resolve completely over time.
+Most disc injuries respond well to conservative care, and many improve significantly over time.

 The intervertebral discs sit between each vertebra in the spine, acting as shock absorbers and allowing movement.
 A disc bulge occurs when the outer wall of the disc extends beyond its normal boundary.
 A herniation is more significant: the outer layer tears and the soft inner material pushes through, sometimes pressing on nearby spinal nerves.
 This is what causes radiating pain like sciatica (into the leg) or brachialgia (into the arm).
 Degenerative disc disease refers to the gradual loss of disc height and hydration that occurs naturally with age.

-The evidence for conservative management of disc injuries is strong.
-A landmark 2013 study found that over 90% of patients with confirmed lumbar disc herniation improved with chiropractic care.
-Repeat MRI studies have also shown that many herniations shrink or reabsorb naturally, with larger herniations actually having higher resorption rates.
+The evidence for conservative management of disc injuries is encouraging.
+A 2014 prospective cohort study found that the majority of patients with confirmed lumbar disc herniation reported meaningful improvement with chiropractic care.
+Repeat MRI research shows that many herniations shrink or reabsorb naturally over time.
 Surgery is typically reserved for cases with severe or progressive neurological deficits, such as significant muscle weakness or loss of bladder or bowel control.

 One of the most important messages in modern spine care is that imaging findings often do not correlate with symptoms.
 A large 2015 systematic review found that disc bulges are present on MRI in 30% of 20-year-olds and over 80% of 80-year-olds, most of whom have no pain at all.
 This means that a disc finding on your scan does not necessarily explain your symptoms, and it certainly does not mean you are 'damaged' or fragile.